 Once the Developer obtains the construction documents and after ground breaking, the Developer’s Advocates shall restructure the SPV to the agreed ratio being allotment of Thirty percent (30%) of the share capital to the Landowner or her Nominee and Seventy Percent (70%) of the authorized and issued share capital to the Developer.

-The Landowner shall be entitled to nominate one (1) director to the Board of Directors of the SPV.
-The other directors shall be nominated by the Developer.
+The Developer will be entitled to nominate two (2) directors whilst the Landowner shall be entitled to nominate one (1) director to the Board of Directors of the SPV.

 In the event the Developer fails to commence the project within the timelines stated above the Developer shall on demand by the Landowner transfer the shares allotted to it in the SPV to the Landowner at no cost to the Landowner.
 Further, the Developer and its nominees shall unconditionally resign as directors in the SPV.